CumulusNetworks/docs/content/version/cumulus-linux-30/Layer-3-Features/Introduction-to-Routing-Protocols.md

 The most common way to detect a protocol peer dying is to detect the absence of a heartbeat.
-All routing protocols send a heartbeat (or “hello”) packet periodically.
+All routing protocols send a heartbeat (or "hello ") packet periodically.
 When a node does not see a consecutive set of these hello packets from a peer, it declares its peer dead and informs other routers in the network about this.
 The period of each heartbeat and the number of heartbeats that need to be missed before a